MB Venture Partners

 Seed Round in 2014

-CamPlex is a U.S.-based company founded in 2012 and headquartered in Germantown, Tennessee, specializing in the healthcare industry.
-The company focuses on manufacturing high-quality fiber optic products designed to enhance performance and extend signal transmission capabilities.
-CamPlex offers innovative fiber optic-based camera adapter systems and broadcast-grade interface gear, which help broadcast professionals streamline signal delivery and improve operational efficiency.
-By providing these solutions, CamPlex aims to reduce operating costs and eliminate the necessity for additional components and costly replacements.
+CamPlex is a healthcare-focused company based in Germantown, Tennessee, founded in 2012.
+The company specializes in the manufacturing of high-quality fiber optic products designed to enhance performance and extend signal transmission infrastructure.
+CamPlex offers innovative fiber optic-based camera adapter systems and broadcast-grade interface gear, which facilitate easier and more efficient signal delivery for broadcast professionals.
+By providing these advanced solutions, CamPlex helps reduce operating costs by minimizing the need for additional components and costly replacements, thereby streamlining broadcasting operations.

 Tidal Wave Technology